AlbertTan404/pytorch-open-x-embodiment/README.md

 Refer to the [rt-x official repo](https://github.com/google-deepmind/open_x_embodiment#dataset-access)

 ### Usages:
-With the repo, you can
+With this repo, you could:
 - Convert tfds to h5 file with *convert_tfds_to_h5.py*  # converting large datasets takes MASSIVE disk space. (up to 8 TB for kuka)

-- Visualize the datasets with the processed h5 file with *check_data.ipynb*.
+- Visualize the processed h5 file with *check_data.ipynb*.

-- Extract raw images with *move_h5_image_to_png.py*.
+- Extract raw images with *extract_images.py*.

-- Extract image and language features for most efficient policy model training with *extract_language_features.py* and *extract_image_features.py*. (we use R3M and CLIP, and it's easy for you to customize it)
+- Extract image and language features *extract_language_features.py* and *extract_image_features.py*. (we use R3M and CLIP, and it's easy to customize it)

-- Normalize actions according to the statistics for unified training with *normalize_actoins.py* and *rt-x_data_cfg.yaml*.
+- Normalize actions according to the statistics with *normalize_actoins.py* and *rt-x_data_cfg.yaml*.

 and